virtual-cast/Zenject/README.md

 - **Validation Error Response** - This value controls the behaviour that is triggered when zenject encounters a validation error.
 It can be set to either 'Log' or 'Throw'.
 The difference here is that when set to 'Log' there will be multiple validation errors printed every time validation is run, whereas if set to 'Throw' only the first validation error will be output to the console.
 When unset the default value is 'Log'.
 'Throw' is also sometimes useful if running validation inside unit tests.

 - **Validation Root Resolve Method** - When validation is triggered for a given scene, the DiContainer will do a 'dry run' and pretend to instantiate the entire object graph as defined by the installers in the scene.
 However, by default it will only validate the 'roots' of the object graph - that is, the 'NonLazy' bindings or the bindings which are injected into the 'NonLazy' bindings.
-As an option, you can change this behaviour to 'All' which will validate all bindings, even those that are not not used during startup.
+As an option, you can change this behaviour to 'All' which will validate all bindings, even those that are not currently used.

 - **Display Warning When Resolving During Install** - This value will control whether a warning is issued to the console when either a Resolve or an Instantiate is triggered during the install phase which looks like this: